-- Communications manages and maintains digital and print media and facilitates effective communication across the major. - Community Engagement Committee (CEC) promotes positive social change and community engagement among CEP students, alumni, and the larger community.
+- Community Engagement Committee (CEC) promotes positive social change and community engagement among CEP students, alumni, and the larger community.
 CEC also works to build the CEP network and engage students with alumni and vice versa. - Headlights supports long-term planning and visioning for the major in terms of program development and standards, while also addressing emerging issues. - Hearthstone plans and carries out Senior Project Night and Graduation; supports logistics for other events (ie. Spring Retreat); and manages activities that have a financial component such as CEP apparel and fundraising. - Outreach & Admissions (O&A) promotes the CEP program to prospective students and manages the annual admissions process.